 Influencers used to live in Hollywood and star in movies.
 But today, influencers are made online — via social media.

-By using the search function on Facebook, YouTube, Twitter, Instagram, and LinkedIn, you should have no troubles finding loud voices inside your industry.
+By using the search function on Facebook, YouTube, Twitter, Instagram, and LinkedIn, you should have no trouble finding loud voices inside your industry.
 If that doesn’t work, hashtags on Twitter and Instagram should also come in handy.

 For example, if your brand builds apps, you could search for #Apps, #MobileGaming, #AndroidApps, #iOSApps, or anything else that may be relevant.
 Those searches will bring up posts from other users who have also used those same hashtags to tag their content.

-The influencers are usually the people with multiple posts on the subject and who have a large amount of people engaging with their posts.
+The influencers are usually the people with multiple posts on the subject and who have a large number of people engaging with their posts.
 Those are the people you want to reach out to.